-In July 2013, the Financial Accounting Standards Board ("FASB") issued an accounting standards update that amends the presentation requirements of an unrecognized tax benefit when a loss or other carryforward exists.
+In July 2013, the FASB issued an accounting standards update that amends the presentation requirements of an unrecognized tax benefit when a loss or other carryforward exists.
 The update would require the netting of unrecognized tax benefits against a deferred tax asset for a loss or other carryforward that would apply in settlement of the uncertain tax positions.
 The effective date for this update is for the annual and interim periods beginning after December 15, 2013.
-The adoption of this update prospectively during the quarter resulted in the presentation of unrecognized tax benefits of \$29.3 million previously reflected in other long-term liabilities to be classified in long-term deferred income taxes, net, in the Condensed Consolidated Balance Sheet, at March 31, 2014.
+The Company adopted this standard during the first quarter of 2014.
+The adoption of this update prospectively resulted in the presentation of unrecognized tax benefits of \$29.3 million previously reflected in other long-term liabilities to be classified in long-term deferred income taxes, net, in the Condensed Consolidated Balance Sheet, at September 30, 2014.